-When my son was only two, he and I had just picked up a vanilla sponge cake from the bakery, a special order for a friend’s surprise birthday party.
+When my son was only two, I discovered the power of resiliency!
+He and I had just picked up a vanilla sponge cake from the bakery, a special order for a friend’s surprise birthday party.
 I carefully tucked the square white box on the floor between the two front seats of our family minivan.
 Parking in our driveway, I unhooked the quick-release on my son’s car seat so he could climb down, and I got out of the van to help him out.
+You won't believe what I found next!

 Opening the sliding door, I was shocked to find him sitting proudly on the cake box with a big grin on his face.
 With his adorable toddler sweetness, he squealed, “It’s a perfect size seat for me, Mom!”
 It did look an awful lot like a booster seat.
 This kind of situation is when resiliency as a parent comes in handy!

-Every family has stories like these—the teenager who gets a fender bender within months of getting their driver's license; the entire roll of toilet paper unrolled by a toddler; a prized flowerbed stripped bare by a gleeful child making a bouquet for mommy; or the nine-year-old girl who put on red lipstick and decorated the living room walls with kisses as a Valentine’s Day surprise for her parents!
-(As you can imagine, this gesture was not received in the same vein as it was intended!)
+Every family has stories like these—the teenager who gets a fender bender within months of getting their driver's license; the entire roll of toilet paper unrolled by a toddler (right now that might seem a lot more agitating!); a prized flowerbed of tulips stripped bare by a gleeful child making a bouquet for mom, or the nine-year-old girl who put on red lipstick and decorated the living room walls with kisses as a Valentine’s Day surprise for her parents!
+(As you can imagine, these gestures were not received in the same vein as they were intended!)

-Trust me; parents need resiliency!
+Trust me; parents need resiliency—at all times!
 And children need resilient parents to develop high self-esteem to thrive.

 So What Is Resilience and Why Is It Important?

-The meaning of resilience is the capacity to recover quickly from difficulties, disruptive change, or misfortune without feeling overwhelmed or reacting negatively with charged emotion.
+The meaning of resilience is the capacity to recover quickly from difficulties, disruptive change, or misfortune without feeling overwhelmed or reacting negatively with charged emotions.
+We need this now more than ever with everyone confined to their homes.

 A parent faces continual upheaval and change, even if we're only tripping over toys sprawled across the floor, comforting a clinging toddler, or dealing with siblings fighting.

 When we react angrily, yell, or seek to control our children's behavior, we miss major opportunities for teaching and positively influencing development.
-Resilient parenting is visionary parenting.
-And it requires consistently instilling our values, cultivating moral character, building emotional fitness and social intelligence through hundreds of interactions over many years.
+Resilient parenting is visionary parenting and now is a time to lock into a vision of a new "normal" and create new rituals and routines that are calming and bonding.
+And we are required like never before to root into our values and cultivate moral character while building emotional fitness.
 No way around it: resiliency is critical for parents.

 Resilience, the hallmark of emotional and social intelligence, requires multiple skill sets.
 Below are qualities of highly resilient people: